smhaller/ldap-overleaf-sl/README.md

 This repo contains an improved, free ldap authentication and authorisation for sharelatex/[overleaf](https://github.com/overleaf/overleaf) community edition.
-Currently this repo uses sharelatex 2.2.0.
+Currently this repo uses sharelatex:latest.

 The inital idea for this implementation was taken from [worksasintended](https://github.com/worksasintended).